project8/cvmfs-dependencies-common/README.md

 # Project 8 CVMFS Dependencies

+This repository can be used in two ways:

+1. To install on the actual CVMFS system, use the `run-cvmfs-install.sh` script
+1. To use the docker mockup CVMFS system, use the Dockerfile

+When updating the dependencies build on GitHub, please make sure that both `run-cvmfs-install.sh` and `Dockerfile` get updated.
+When a new official build is ready, tag it with the build name (the same as the build directory)

 ## Information

 This repository provides the basic dependencies for Project 8 software installations on the CVMFS system used on the PNNL HEP cluster.